Learn more about finding life and income protection insurance for hazardous occupations.

 Different insurance providers categorise jobs differently, but they are generally broken down into groups like those below.
 The more manual labour or hazards present in your job, the higher your premiums.

 - Light blue collar.
-This is for jobs that involve a relatively small amount of light manual labour or direct supervision of manual workers, such as a construction foreman who spend most of their time in a site office.
+This is for jobs that involve a relatively small amount of light manual labour or direct supervision of manual workers, such as construction foremen who spends most of their time in a site office.

 - Skilled blue collar.
 This category generally encompasses licensed tradesmen who do specialised and skilled manual work, such as plumbers, bakers and many maintenance workers.